11 Best Places & Things Not To Miss In San Francisco

 1. Karl the Fog

-You can’t go to the city without seeing Karl.
+Karl is a thing you can’t miss when visiting San Francisco.
 Literally, it doesn’t matter what time of the year it is, it hardly goes for more than a few days without fog rolling through, especially in the morning and evenings.
-Everything you’ve heard about cold San Franciscan summers are true - so layer up!
+Everything you’ve heard about cold San Franciscan summers is true - so layer up!
 Read our Guide How to Dress for Every Season in San Francisco

 2. Golden Gate Bride

-The Golden Gate Bridge is the most iconic sight of San Francisco, making it an absolute must see.
+The Golden Gate Bridge is the most iconic sight of San Francisco, making it one of the best places to visit and an absolute must see.
 Our favorites: 1) to grab some food and a picnic blanket to sit on Baker Beach, and 2) the photogenic spot Battery Spencer, which we mentioned in our list of Ten Best views of San Francisco.
 You can also walk or bike across the bridge to enjoy a bayside lunch in Sausalito.

 david vives